AlvarVG/debezium-performance/observed_machine/common/README.md

 # Docker Compose Services

 This directory contains modular service definitions to be imported into a primary docker-compose.yml stack.
-Each file defines a standalone containerized service (e.g., Kafka, ZooKeeper, cAdvisor) that can be reused across different environments.
+Each file defines a standalone containerized service (e.g., Kafka, cAdvisor) that can be reused across different environments.

 ## Purpose